sevidmusic/Rig/README.md

 # Post Manual Installation Steps

-Note: The post installation steps described in this section should only be taken if `rig` is installed manually via `composer require darling/rig` or
+Note: The post installation steps described in this section should only be taken if `rig` was installed manually via `composer require darling/rig` or
 `git clone https://github.com/sevidmusic/rig`.